xbeat/Machine-Learning/README.md

 Introduction to Lie Groups

 Lie groups are continuous symmetry groups that play a crucial role in physics and mathematics.
 They are named after Sophus Lie, who studied their properties in the late 19th century.

+## Comparing Decision Trees and Random Forests

+Decision Trees vs. Random Forests: What's Best for You?

+Decision trees and random forests are both powerful machine learning algorithms used for classification and regression tasks.
+While they share some similarities, they have distinct characteristics that make them suitable for different scenarios.
+This presentation will explore the key differences between these algorithms, their strengths and weaknesses, and help you decide which one is best for your specific use case.

 ## Batch Normalizations Impact on Learning Rate